How to Come Back to Homeschooling After Quitting

 6. Reconnect with the Local Homeschooling Community

-Local support is an important part of homeschool success.
+Local support is an essential part of homeschool success.
 You may have to go back to Step 2 and swallow a little pride, but my guess is that your homeschooling friends will be happy to see you back in the group.
 Find out what local activities are available to you and your children.
-Don’t hesitate to open up your home or organize a park day to connect with your local community.
+Don’t hesitate to open your home or organize a park day to connect with your local community.
 (If you need help finding local Catholic homeschool families, search here: Catholic Homeschool Community.)

 7. Tie Up Loose Ends